xXQiuChenXx/Xeow/README.md

 Type npm run start to start the bot
 If you need any additional help, make sure to read our [wiki here](https://github.com/xXQiuChenXx/Xeow/wiki)

+## Create Slash Command
+You have to enable prefix command when you first run.
+Use the command `slashcommand reset` to automatic register all loaded command and then set the permission.
+After that, feel free to disable the prefix command because you can use slashcommand method to run the `slashcommand reset` command.

 ## Supported Database Type
 - MySQL
 - SQLite